-Facsimile: ________________?????

-Facsimile: ??????
+Facsimile: ________________

-11.810.8 Force Majeure.
+11.8 Force Majeure.

 (a) In the event of either Contractor or Citizens being rendered unable, wholly or in part, by Force Majeure to carry out its obligations under this Agreement, except payment of money, it is agreed that upon such party giving notice and reasonably full particulars of such Force Majeure within a reasonable time after the occurrence of the cause relied on, then the obligations of the party giving such notice, so far as it is affected by such Force Majeure, shall be suspended during the continuance of any inability so caused, but for no longer period, and such cause shall so far as possible be remedied with all reasonable dispatch.
 No event of Force Majeure shall cause the extension or have the effect of extending the term of this Agreement, and either party may give written notice of termination pursuant to Article 8 notwithstanding any event of Force Majeure.